BostonBSD/financials/README.md

 Anomalies in the industry and in the corporation can create a false positive.

-On a rising trendline an RSI of 50 can be taken as an Oversold Watch signal.
+On a rising trendline an RSI of 50 can be taken as an Oversold signal.

-On a falling trendline an RSI of 50 can be taken as an Overbought Watch signal.
+On a falling trendline an RSI of 50 can be taken as an Overbought signal.

 The indicator is not calibrated for rising and falling trendlines.